Escape to Bocas

 Nature

 For surfers, Bocas is a dream come true.
 The consistent waves and warm waters attract surfers from around the globe.
+Playa Bluff is one of the most famous surfing beaches in the world.

 I’ll be back!

 As we prepare to leave Panama, I can’t help but feel a pang of longing for one more trip to Bocas.
 It’s a place that embodies the warmth of the Caribbean and its people.
 So, if you ever find yourself in Panama, take the advice of those stickers scattered across the city: “Escape to Bocas.”
-Trust me, it’s worth it.

 These are the three places I stayed: